Saritasa/ios-development-guides/commit-style.md

 5. Capitalize the subject line
 6. Do not end the subject line with a period
 7. Use the body for explain what and why vs. how.
+8. If you have made a mistake in your commit message, you can fix it using the commad git commit --amend

 ### Examples
 ```
 Add user login functionality #65343
 Document domain assebmly #TRU-45
+git commit --amend -m "A new right comment"
 ```